By Holly Scott Gardner, Student, Coventry University

 There are so many things to try on campus and you are only limited by what you are willing to take on.
 As I enter my second year, I’m planning on starting a completely new volunteering placement and maybe trying a new sport or society.
 The amount of choice you have can seem a bit overwhelming at first, but soon enough you’ll get to grips with the ones that sound most interesting.

-Being a disabled student doesn’t have to stop you doing the things you want to.
+Being a student with a disability doesn’t have to stop you doing the things you want to.
 We are so often treated like our needs don’t matter as if accessibility is some huge chore for everyone else.
 I really believe that university campuses are the places where we can start shifting societal attitudes.
-They are one of the few places where a disabled person is elected to lead the disability movement, where our voices have a platform and where we are encouraged to be visible.
+They are one of the few places where a person with a disability is elected to lead the disability movement, where our voices have a platform and where we are encouraged to be visible.

 Taking part in activities on campus is expected, people were never surprised that I would join a society.
 It was a refreshing change.